King Henry VI

 Purchased in 1930 from Frederick Yates.
 Previous history uncertain but possibly from either Bostock Hall, Rushton Hall, or Bladen Castle, the seats of the Bostock, Buxton and Haworth families respectively.

-The painting is one of a series of kings of England which were produced at the end of Henry VIII's reign, circa 1530s-1540s, by a workshop operating at that time.
-Several other paintings of kings have also been identified from the same workshop, for example, Edward IV (NPG 3542) and Edward VI (NPG 1132).
+The painting was produced towards the end of Henry VIII’s reign, circa 1530s-1540s, and may have been part of a series of kings and queens, or possibly one of a pair.
+Several other paintings of kings have been identified from the same workshop, including Edward IV (NPG 3542).
 The painting has an engaged frame which is still intact and the patron would have purchased the portrait and frame as a single item.

 Notes on likely authorship